RaulJofre/Whatsapp-bot/README.md

 - Now Edit the whatsapp.py and select the contact you want to message.

-- Now, Run The script `python whatsapp.py`
+- Now, Run The script `python whatsapp-firefox.py Name Times` And a firefox window will open.

 - Simple.
 Isn't it.
 Enjoy!!